MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 > [!NOTE]
 > * Stored query results can be accessed for up to 24 hours from the moment of creation.
 > * Updates to security policies (for example, database access, row level security, etc.) are not propagated to stored query results.
+Use [.drop stored_query_results](#drop-stored_query_results) in case of user permission revocation.
 > * A stored query result can only be accessed by the same principal identity that created it.
 > * Stored query results behave like tables, in that the order of records isn't preserved.
 To paginate through the results, it's recommended that the query includes unique ID columns.
 For more information, see [examples](#examples).
 > * If there are multiple result sets returned by a query, only the first result set will be stored.